vuw-research-computing/raapoi-docs/docs/new_mod.md

 ## Searching for Software with Spider

-As the software is siloed into toolchains methods for finding software like `module avail` are less useful than in the old system - it will only show software loadable in the current toolchain silo, or if no tooclahin silos are loaded it'll show you all the toolchains as well as software that's not tied to a toolchain.
+As the software is siloed into toolchains methods for finding software like `module avail` are less useful than in the old system - it will only show software loadable in the current toolchain silo, or if no toolchain silos are loaded it'll show you all the toolchains as well as software that's not tied to a toolchain.

 We can use `module spider` to search for software modules more broadly - it will also show what toolchain needs to be loaded first.

 If we wanted to load a version of netCDF, we could search for it with spider.
-Note spider searches in a case sensite manner - but it will suggest other capitalisation if other search options exist.
+Note spider searches in a case sensitive manner - but it will suggest other capitalisation if other search options exist.
 ```bash
 module spider netCDF
 ```